By Abhishek Vishnoi

-Although earnings of drug exporters including Lupin Ltd are expected to provide a relief.
+Although earnings of drug exporters including Lupin Ltd

 "It is going to get volatile as expiry of derivatives contracts and RBI policy are coming at a time when we are almost virtually at lifetime highs," said Vivek Mahajan, head of research at Aditya Birla Money.